“The research of today is the treatment of tomorrow”

 The Newlife Birth Defects Research Centre was opened at the Institute of Child Health in London, by HRH the Princess Royal, in 2012.
 It is Europe’s biggest centre dedicated to research into birth defects, which is the number one threat to child health in the world today.

-Active Medical Research
+Pioneering Medical Research

 Full Grants